 One of the attractions of Ghent is the Saint Bavo’s Cathedral, which stands some 89 meters tall.
 Visitors are allowed to climb to the summit of the church’s bell tower for amazing views of the city.

-Call me bias but I believe that the most beautiful city in Poland – Krakow is as well one of the most beautiful city in Europe.
+Call me bias but I believe that the most beautiful city in Poland – Krakow is as well one of the most beautiful cities in Europe.
 Since the first time I saw it – being a little girl, I felt hopelessly for the charms and beauty of Krakow.
 The city seems to have it all.
-Old Town with the biggest in the Europe market square, Wawel Castle where Polish Kings used to live and the Dragon!!!
+Old Town with the biggest in the Europe market square, Wawel Castle (the best castle in Poland) where Polish Kings used to live and the Dragon!!!
 Yes, Krakow has its Dragon which blows fire every hour which makes it extra special when you visit Krakow with kids.

 Everything about this city is beautiful – cobblestone streets filled with hansom carb rides and pretty buildings, churches, and a castle plus there are lots of interesting day trips out of Krakow.